mit-ccc/social-machines.github.io/_projects/visible-communities.md

 ---
-layout: project-page
 title: Visible Communities
 header: "Visible Communities"
 people: Raphael Schaad, Michael Koehrsen and Deb Roy
 subheader: Enabling rural communities to put themselves on the map
+group: media analytics
 ---
 Vast regions of the world are unmapped by com­mercial services, and communities living there are digitally invisible.